robertmartin8/PyPortfolioOpt/docs/Postprocessing.rst

     \end{aligned}
     \end{equation*}

-This is straighforward to translate into ``cvxpy``.
+This is straightforward to translate into ``cvxpy``.
 The initial implementation used `PuLP <https://pythonhosted.org/PuLP/>`_, but this caused numerous packaging issues and the code was a lot more verbose.